marco-sut/file-upload-poc/README.md

 - File download and preview.
 - Undo last uploading operation.
 - Handling properly the uploading of already existing files.
+- Improve accessibility using role=grid for the uploaded files list.
+- Also aria-busy could be used to inform screen readers when the files list is being updated.
 - Error Boundary.
 - Storybook.